 The composite PV structure in the upper troposphere highlights the complex effects of embedded convection on the upper-level flow and PV distribution (in contrast to its rather direct impact on the cloud and precipitation structure).
 In agreement with the previous case study of cyclone Vladiana (Oertel et al., 2020) and theoretical considerations (Chagnon and Gray, 2009; Harvey et al., 2020), both sub-categories of WCB-embedded convection form quasi-horizontal upper-level PV dipoles.
-However, we

-- 590 showed that the size, magnitude and orientation of the convectively generated PV dipoles and hence their potential impact on the large-scale upper-level flow - can differ substantially (Table 1).
+However, we showed that the size, magnitude and orientation of the convectively generated PV dipoles - and hence their potential impact on the large-scale upper-level flow - can differ substantially (Table 1).
 Compared to cyclone Vladiana, the convective ascent associated with the WCB of cyclone Sanchez is faster, but - despite the more intense convective ascent and associated latent heating - the PV dipole magnitude is lower, and its horizontal and vertical extent are smaller.
-Moreover, the orientation of the PV dipoles is reversed: While the negative PV pole was located west of the convective updraft near the upper-level jet in - 595 cyclone Vladiana, the negative PV pole in this study is located east of the convective updraft and away from the upper-level jet.
-These differences in the PV dipole formation are directly attributed to the ambient vertical wind shear (and hence the synoptic environment of the WCB), which strongly modulates the PV dipole formation, and hence plays a key role for the impact of WCB-embedded convection on the upper-level flow.
+Moreover, the orientation of the PV dipoles is reversed: While the negative PV pole was located west of the convective updraft near the upper-level jet in cyclone Vladiana, the negative PV pole in this study is located east of the convective updraft and away from the upper-level jet.
+These differences in the PV dipole formation are directly attributed to the ambient vertical wind shear, which strongly modulates the PV dipole formation, and hence plays a key role for the impact of WCB-embedded convection on the upper-level flow.

-This implies that the intensity of embedded convection alone is not a reliable measure for the effect of embedded convection

-- 600 on upper-level PV modification.
-Instead, the alignment of the embedded convective updraft region and the vertical wind shear vector determine the characteristics of the PV dipole.
-The largest potential to produce coherent upper-level negative PV features near the jet arises if persistent convective ascent is organized in banded structures parallel to a strong upper-level jet and aligned with the vertical wind shear vector (see also Harvey et al., 2020).
-This emphasizes that the dynamical relevance of WCB-embedded convection does not only depend on the ascent strength (as for cloud and precipitation structure) but is strongly - 605 modulated by the synoptic situation, i.e., the location, geometry and alignment of embedded convection and the upper-level jet.
+This implies that the intensity of embedded convection alone is not a reliable measure for the effect of embedded convection on upper-level PV modification.
+Instead, the alignment of embedded convection and the vertical wind shear vector determine the characteristics of the PV dipole.
+The largest potential to produce coherent upper-level negative PV features near the jet arises if persistent convective ascent is located close to a strong upper-level jet and aligned with the vertical wind shear vector (see Harvey et al., 2020).
+This emphasizes that the dynamical relevance of WCB-embedded convection does not only depend on the ascent strength (as for cloud and precipitation structure) but is strongly modulated by the synoptic situation, i.e., the location, geometry and alignment of embedded convection and the upper-level jet.